lswzzz/awesome-Gentools/README.md

 12. **Is Lyrebirds descript functional as they say it is?**
 - I havent bothered testing it myself, but the videos seem convincing.
 Donating ones  voice for the enhancement of natural language processing....

+13. **What got you interested in procedural generation?**
+-

+14. **Do you believe procedural generation is the future of content generation?**
+1-

+15. **Which group of people reap the most benefits as a result of procedural generation?**
+-

+16. **Why is Abundant music the most unique music generator?**
+-

+17. **What are some of the challenges surrounding the adoption of procedural generation?**
+-

+18. **Should an art generator use WebGL?**
+-

+19. **Why do most art generator simply behave like photo effect applications?**
+-

+20. **What are the limitations of the Geo Pattern art generator?**

+21. **Should a procedural generator require internet usage?**
+-

+22. **What classifies a tool as a procedural generator?**
+-

+23. **Which defintion of procedural generation is the most recognized?**
+-

+24. **What is procedural generation in your own words?**
+-

+25. **How would you describe procedural generation to a child?**
+-

  </details>
 <!--